HaoJunNM/HPC-SLURM/README.md

 # HPC-SLURM
 SLURM is a common language for the management of high performance computing (HPC).<br/>
+My operating system is Windows, so I installed Putty to connect to HPC.
+Mac and Linux are different.<br/>
 call.sh contains all the lines needed for SLURM to have you allocated for the next available HPC node.<br/>
 Having call.sh, the next step is to submit the job to SLURM, which is very easy!<br/>
 Submit call.sh<br/>